Supergiovane/node-red-contrib-sonospollytts/README.md

     router/firewall's DHCP Server).
     </p>
     <p>
+    Features:<br/>
+    - TTS queues handling.
+If you send multiple payloads to the node, it'll handle it in his own queue.<br/>
+    - TTS caching.
+Amazon AWS charges you if you use Polly for a very high rate of text to speech request.
+The node caches the TTS, so if you requests the same TTS the second time, the node will take it from the queue instead of asking to the Amazon Polly service.<br/>
-    Send to the node, a payload with the text you want to speech out.
-For example <code>{payload:"Hello there!"}</code>.<br/>
+    - Send a simple payload with the text you want to speech out.
+For example <code>node.send({payload:"Hello there!"});</code>.
-    You can send multiple messages at once.
-The node will handle the queue.<br/>
     </p>
     <p>
     <b>CONFIG:</b><br/>